Friedelin In Cannabis Root Fights Fever, Inflammation, And Liver Damage

 In the latter part of the 17th century, various physicians and herbalist recommended cannabis root to treat fever, inflammation, arthritis and gout.
 Modern medical research and practice generally ignores cannabis roots.
 This is despite a long history of therapeutic use.

 Cannabis roots contain many different active compounds, including triterpenoids, friedelin and epifriedelanol.
-Friedelin is found in many other plants including Rhododendron, as well as algae, lichen, mosses, coal and mineral wax.
-The concentration of the friedelin in the cannabis root samples from Mexico, calculated by Slatkin et al. was 12.8mg/kg.
+Friedelin exists in many other plants including Rhododendron, as well as algae, lichen, mosses, coal and mineral wax.
+The concentration of the friedelin in the cannabis root samples from Mexico, calculated in this 1971 study — published in the Journal of Pharmaceutical Sciences — was 12.8mg/kg.

-Friedelin also has been tested in murine models for its anti-inflammatory, antipyretic and analgesic effects.
+Friedelin has also undergone testing in murine models for its anti-inflammatory, antipyretic and analgesic effects.
 Friedelin helped with the fever.
 Adult albino rats had a significant reduction in fever after oral administration of friedelin.

 Friedelin may have influence on estrogen activity.
-Friedelin, when people isolated it from the plant, can see use as a treatment for gout, syphilis, venereal disease, and as an aphrodisiac.
-Treatment of rats with this friedelin-rich fraction improved sexual behavior parameters, and estrogen activity as indicated by vaginal cornification, increase in uterine weight, and increase in serum estrogen.
-This also demonstrates that friedelin isolate can have strong antioxidant activity in vitro, and liver protectant properties in vivo.
+Friedelin, when people isolated it from the plant, used it as a treatment for gout, syphilis, venereal disease, and as an aphrodisiac.
+Treatment of rats with this friedelin-rich fraction improved sexual behavior parameters, and estrogen activity as indicated by vaginal cornification.
+It also increased uterine weight and serum estrogen.
+This research also demonstrates that a friedelin isolate can have strong antioxidant activity in vitro, and liver protectant properties in vivo.